vbrazo/management-archives/README.md

 - What needs to change around our team meetings?
 - What do you like about our one-on-one meetings?
 What can be improved?
 - Are there any roles on the team that you feel unclear on?
-- What are your top priorities this week?
+- What are your top priorities this week/month?
 - What’s a problem we have on our team that I might not know about?
 - What can I hold you accountable for next time we talk?
 - How could we improve cross-functional collaboration at [your company]?